 I have experience in counselling young people (11 to 18 years) with the YMCA.

 I have worked for Chichester Counselling Services for 5 years and the Horsham and Crawley Counselling Group for 3 years.

-I am also a bereavement counsellor for Cruse.
+I am also a bereavement counsellor and supervisor for Cruse.

 Areas of counselling I deal with